vitorgalvao/alfred-workflows/ShortFilms/README.md

 ![](https://i.imgur.com/nhXigIF.png)

 Short of the Week publishes a new short every day and building the initial list takes a few seconds, so after the initial download the list is cached for one day.
-If you want the list ready at all times without having to wait, run `:shortfilmslaunchd` to install (or later remove, running the same command) a `launchd` service to seamlessly update the list every day close to the time Short of the Week updates their website.
+If you want the list ready at all times without having to wait, run `:shortfilmslaunchd` to install (or later remove, running the same command) a `launchd` agent to seamlessly update the list every day close to the time Short of the Week updates their website.

 ![](https://i.imgur.com/pKrvlah.png)